latuandev/latuandev/README.md

 ### Hello! 👋

-- 🌱 I’m backend developer
+- 🌱 I’m PHP developer
 - 🔭 I’m currently working on freelancer
-- 👯 I am looking to collaborate with web developer or mobile developer
+- 👯 I am looking to collaborate with Front-end developer
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 -->
-- 📫 How to reach me: leanhtuan.itp@gmail.com or https://facebook.com/leanhtuan.itp/
+- 📫 How to reach me: latuan.dev@gmail.com or https://facebook.com/latuan.dev/
 <!--
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...